eclipse-thingweb/node-wot/README.md

 ## Examples

-With node-wot you can create server-side Things, in WoT jargon we call this operation "expose a thing" or you can create client-side Things, in WoT jargon we call this operation "consume a thing".
+With node-wot you can create server-side Things, in WoT jargon we call this operation "expose a Thing" or you can create client-side Things, in WoT jargon we call this operation "consume a Thing".
 An exposed Thing allows you to bring your device or services to the Web with just a few lines of code.
 On the other hand, with a consumed Thing, you have a fixed interface to interact with devices, potentially using different protocols/frameworks.
 In the following section, we will show how to create a simple counter Thing and how to consume it.
 Assuming you have installed and configured node-wot as a library, you can create and expose a counter Thing as follows:

 ```JavaScript
 // Required steps to create a servient for creating a thing